The City of Clarence has a rich and varied history.

 There are several historical walks in the City of Clarence to explore.
 A series of interpretive signs have been developed on some of these walks which contain links to oral histories of the land and its former use.

-Ferry History - signs
+Ferry History – gallery

 Rose Bay Ferry